Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 Cutaway of Rudram-4 missile showing propulsion, guidance, and seeker systems.

-• Seeker Reliability: Precision in electronically contested environments
+• Seeker Reliability: Precision guidance has to remain effective even in electronically jammed and contested environments.

 DRDO Chief’s Transparency: A New Approach

-On 8 June 2025, DRDO Chief Dr. Samir V. Kamat stated, “One can use the internet to find some information about Rudram-4,” highlighting a rare public nod to a project in development.
-This approach:
+On 24 August 2025, DRDO Chief Dr. Samir V. Kamat made an unusual statement: “One can use the internet to find some information about Rudram 4.”
+For a programme still under development, this was a rare public acknowledgement.

 What’s Ahead: Rudram-5 and Beyond